 Finding the perfect venue for your big day is generally top of the to-do list when it comes to planning a wedding.
 But it can be easy to be so overwhelmed by the beauty of a new space that you miss out on all the important details during the initial tour.
 Rather than waiting until it's time to sign the contract to read the fine print, ask plenty of questions when you meet with the venue representative on day one.
 This will keep you informed and help avoid unwanted surprises down the line.
 We've gathered the best questions to ask when you're ready to go wedding venue shopping.
 Be sure to use some or all of the suggested questions below.

-What is your rain contingency plan?
+What is your venue's rain contingency plan?

-Do you have a food and beverage minimum?
+Does your venue have a food and beverage minimum?

 Will taxes or service fees be added to the cost?

 Taxes and service fees can add up very quickly.
 So it is crucial to find out whether they are included in the rental cost or will be listed as additional fees.
 Even if a service fee is added, keep in mind that it usually covers administrative fees or hourly wages only.
 It often does not count as a gratuity or tips for the staff.

 Many venues prefer to work with vendors they know, so they require that couples choose from their pre-selected list.
 Hiring vendors that are familiar with the space can be beneficial to the overall flow of the event.
 But if you'd like the freedom to look elsewhere, you may need to choose a venue that does not restrict vendors to their chosen few.

 Does the venue have liability insurance?
 Or do you require us to obtain our own?

 All venues should have their own insurance policy.
 But many require that couples obtain their own day-of liability insurance coverage.
 Generally, this can be easily obtained online from one of many event insurance providers and will run in the $100-300 range.